lohitkolluri/FlaskPost/README.md

 <h1 align="center" id="title">Flask Post - Mass Mailer</h1>

 <p id="description">FlaskPost is a powerful and user-friendly web application designed for sending personalized mass emails effortlessly.
-Built with Flask it allows users to configure SMTP settings upload CSV files for recipient management and craft customized HTML email templates.
+Built with FastAPI it allows users to configure SMTP settings upload CSV files for recipient management and craft customized HTML email templates.
 With a sleek interface that includes an integrated HTML editor and a live preview feature FlaskPost ensures a seamless email creation experience.
 Whether for marketing campaigns newsletters or event invitations FlaskPost empowers users to reach their audience effectively while maintaining a professional touch.</p>

 <h2>🚀 Demo</h2>